 The Walberswick Crabbing Championships are an annual fixture and bring the entire town to life.
 Crabbing is also a much-enjoyed family past time for visitors to Walberswick, with local shops selling all you need for a successful crabbing trip.

 If you’d like to experience a little more history or nature, stay in one of our Dunwich cottages and learn about the town which has mostly been lost to the sea.

 Whilst in Dunwich, you can stop at the historic Ship Inn, visit the charming little Dunwich Museum or partake in a Fish and Chip lunch or cup of tea at the charming Flora Tea Rooms on Dunwich beach.

 Nodding to its history, en-route to the RSPB heathland sanctuary of Dunwich Heath you will find the Twelve Lost Churches bar and restaurant.

 While at Dunwich Heath, a cup of tea or lunch at the RSPB tea rooms is recommended.
 Here you’ll find some of the best heathland walks in Suffolk, some of which head into protected woodland and reed beds surrounding the world renowned RSPB Minsmere reserve.

 RSPB Minsmere, a 2,500 acre reserve is one of the jewels of the birdwatching and marshland preservation worlds.
 It has also been home to BBC’s Springwatch for five years and natural habitat of the iconic Avocet.
-This ultra-rare Bittern and majestic Marsh Harrier, it is not to be missed.
+In addition, the ultra-rare Bittern and majestic Marsh Harrier are not to be missed.
 The reserve itself has a cafe at the access point to its trails and network of hides and viewing points.
-We have selected self-catering cottages especially for bird watching breaks, including ones in nearby Sizewell and Westleton.
+We have selected self-catering Suffolk cottages especially for bird watching breaks, including ones in nearby Sizewell and Westleton.